Picture book: Mid- to late 20th century

 In 1949 American writer and illustrator Richard Scarry began his career working on the Little Golden Books series.
 His Best Word Book Ever from 1963 has sold 4 million copies.
 In total Scarry wrote and illustrated more than 250 books, and more than 100 million of his books have been sold worldwide.
 In 1963, Where the Wild Things Are by American writer and illustrator Maurice Sendak was published.
 It has been adapted into other media several times, including an animated short in 1973, a 1980 opera, and, in 2009, a live-action feature film adaptation directed by Spike Jonze.
 By 2008 it had sold over 19 million copies worldwide.
 American illustrator and author Gyo Fujikawa created more than 50 books between 1963 and 1990.
 Her work has been translated into 17 languages and published in 22 countries.
 Her most popular books, Babies and Baby Animals, have sold over 1.7 million copies in the U.S. Fujikawa is recognized for being the earliest mainstream illustrator of picture books to include children of many races in her work.

 Most of the Moomin books by Finnish author Tove Jansson were novels, but several Moomin picture books were also published between 1952 and 1980, like Who Will Comfort Toffle?
 (1960) and The Dangerous Journey (1977).
 The Barbapapa series of books by Annette Tison and Talus Taylor was published in France in the 1970s.
 They feature the shapeshifting pink blob Barbapapa and his numerous colorful children.
 The Mr. Men series of 40-some books by English author and illustrated Roger Hargreaves started in 1971.
 The Snowman by Raymond Briggs was published in Britain in 1978 and was entirely wordless.
 It was made into an Oscar nominated animated cartoon that has been shown every year since on British television.

 Japanese author and illustrator Mitsumasa Anno has published a number of picture books, beginning in 1968 with Mysterious Pictures.
 In his "Journey" books a tiny character travels through depictions of the culture of various countries.
 Everyone Poops was first published in Japan in 1977, written and illustrated by the prolific children's author Tarō Gomi.
 It has been translated into several languages.
+Published in 1978, Roald Dahl's The Enormous Crocodile is in the style of a picture book in contrast to his other children's books.
 Australian author Margaret Wild has written more than 40 books since 1984 and won several awards.
 In 1987 the first book was published in the Where's Wally? (known as Where's Waldo? in the United States and Canada) series by the British illustrator Martin Handford.
 The books were translated into many languages and the franchise also spawned a TV series, a comic strip and a series of video games.
 Since 1989 over 20 books have been created in the Elmer the Patchwork Elephant series by the British author David McKee.
 They have been translated in 40 languages and adapted into a children's TV series.